jacksonthatsme/illuminyti/content/operations/bergen.md

     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-This is the clue that points you towards Mark Twains Plaque
+This is the clue that points you towards the Bergen 2/3